-Large markings for day time usage when illumination does not assist.
+arge markings for day time usage when illumination does not assist.

-Blind or severely visually impaired persons need braille embossing on the buttons so that if they know the flat number they are visiting, they can call without pressing any other buttons.
-Illuminated for night time usage.
+Blind or severely visually impaired persons need braille embossing on the buttons so that if they know the flat number they are visiting, they can still call.
+Buttons must be illuminated for night time usage.